 Any time the engine doesn’t run as it should, the Check Engine Light can illuminate on your car’s dashboard.
 After using your OBD-II scanner, you might notice the P0138 code and wonder what that means.

-With our professional advice, you can understand the P0138 trouble code meaning and discern the top causes.
-We also look at some symptoms you might notice and outline a few of the best fixes.
+With the professional advice given in this, you can understand the P0138 trouble code meaning and discern the top causes.
+I also look at some symptoms you might notice and outline a few of the best fixes.

 Code P0138 Definition